devolio/devolio/README.md

-# Devolio
+# Devolio (WIP)

-For the millionth time I'm trying to reboot/refactor/restructure **Devolio**...
+The project is very new and code quality is not the best.

 ## Run on Docker
 First make sure docker is running and then do: